William John O'Meally

-William John O'Meally (born Joseph Thompson; 25 November 1920 in Young, New South Wales – 1995 in rural Queensland) was an Australian criminal, notorious as the last man to be flogged in Victoria.
+William John O'Meally (born Joseph Thompson; 25 November 1920 in Young, New South Wales – 1995 in rural Queensland) was an Australian criminal, notorious as the last man to be flogged in Victoria in 1958.

 Early life

 O'Meally was born Joseph Thompson and was the second of four children.
 When he was aged 11 the family moved to Sydney.
 The marriage of his parents soon dissolved and he became a ward of the state.
 He left that care when aged 14.
 O'Meally claimed to be the grandson of Johnie O'Meally a member of Ben Hall's gang.
 It is unclear when he changed his name.

 On his own he was soon in trouble.
 He was sentenced to two days hard labour for riding on a train without a ticket.
 In June 1936 he was convicted of assaulting a policeman.
 As a result, he was classified as "uncontrollable" and sent to Gosford Reformatory.
 He escaped but was lost for a week in the mangroves on the Hawkesbury River.

 As a juvenile he received a number of convictions for assault, housebreaking and riotous behaviour.
 Before 1952 he had 42 convictions including five for assaulting police.

 Murder of Howell

 On the night of 30 January 1952 Constable George Howell was working at the Malvern East Police Station.
 He was unarmed when he left the station on a bicycle to patrol the area around the Crystal Palace Theatre, Caulfield where there had been a number of thefts from cars.
 Howell was 21 years old and due to be married on 26 February.

 When Howell arrived at the cinema he saw a man loitering near the parked cars.
 When the young constable approached him, the man dropped his torch and a set of car keys and ran.
 Constable Howell grabbed the man but the man shook him off and continued to flee.
 Howell chased the man and caught up with him.
 The man turned and shot George Howell once, in the stomach, at point-blank range.
 Howell died on 1 February 1952.

 O'Meally was charged with the murder.
 He had been released from prison in May 1951 after serving six months for the assault of another policeman.

-O'Meally claimed to be innocent of the murder.
-He claimed that the police had conspired to "frame" him.
+O'Meally maintained his innocence of the murder, saying that the police had conspired to frame him.
 He said he knew who the murderers were but would not name them.
-O'Meally claimed that he was at home with his wife in Bonbeach.
-His wife supported that claim.
+O'Meally and his wife said that they were home together in Bonbeach at the time of the murder.
 Coincidentally, Constable Howell had also lived in Bonbeach.
-O'Meally claimed that, because he and Howell were known to each other Howell would have identified him before he died.
+O'Meally said that, because he and Howell were known to each other, Howell would have identified him before he died.

 After 10 days of evidence from 41 witnesses the jury took four hours to find O'Meally guilty.
 He cried as the verdict was delivered, and again denied his guilt.